BishopFox/bfinject/README.md

 ## Electra Setup
 * Jailbreak your iOS 11.0 - 11.1.2 device with Electra >= b7
 * Copy the bfinject tarball, https://github.com/BishopFox/bfinject/raw/master/bfinject.tar, onto your jailbroken device.
-You might need to copy it to your laptop first, because Github enforces SSL, but the Electra version of `wget` doesn't support SSL.
+You might need to copy it to your laptop first because Github enforces SSL, but the Electra version of `wget` doesn't support SSL.
 ```
 ssh root@your-device-ip # (the password is 'alpine')
 mkdir bfinject